These beautiful Lavender Almond Cookies are a little soft and not overly floral. The almond meal gives it a slightly nutty flavor.

 - Very lightly oil the recessed image side of cookie tile.
 Wipe off any excess oil with paper towel.
 Dust with flour and tap to remove excess.
 You will need to re-flour the tiles each time you press a cookie but not re-oil.

-These cookies are a little chewy and not overly floral.
+These Lavender Almond Cookies are a little soft and not overly floral.
 The almond meal gives it a slightly nutty flavor.
-They go well with Earl Grey or Darjeeling tea.
+They are perfect for tea time and will go well with Earl Grey, Darjeeling, or home blend Lavender Tea.